-If any provision of this engagement letter or enclosed schedules is held to be void, then that provision will be deemed not to form part of this contract and the remainder of this agreement shall be interpreted as if such provision had never been inserted.
+- If any provision of this engagement letter or enclosed schedules is held to be void, then that provision will be deemed not to form part of this contract and the remainder of this agreement shall be interpreted as if such provision had never been inserted.

-In the event of any conflict between these standard terms and conditions and the engagement letter or schedules of services, the relevant provision in the engagement letter or schedules will take precedence.
+- In the event of any conflict between these terms of business and the engagement letter or appendices, the relevant provision in the engagement letter or schedules will take precedence.

-If, during the provision of professional services to you, you need advice on investments, including insurances, we may have to refer you to someone who is authorised by the Financial Conduct Authority or licensed by a Designated Professional Body as we are not authorised to give such advice.
-We can however, advice you on general tax matters regarding the regulated services.
+- If, during the provision of professional services to you, you need advice on investments, including insurances, we may have to refer you to someone who is authorised by the Financial Services Authority or licensed by a Designated Professional Body as we are not.

 Insofar as we are permitted to do so by law or professional guidelines, we reserve the right to exercise a lien over all funds, documents and records in our possession relating to all engagements for you until all outstanding fees and disbursements are paid in full.

-- Exclusion of liability for loss caused by others : We will not be liable if such losses, penalties, interest or additional tax liabilities are caused by the acts or omissions of any other person or due to the provision to us of incomplete, misleading or false information or if they are caused by a failure to act on our advice or a failure to provide us with relevant information.
+- Exclusion of liability for loss caused by others : We will not be liable if such losses, penalties, surcharges, interest or additional tax liabilities are caused by the acts or omissions of any other person or due to the provision to us of incomplete, misleading or false information or if they are caused by a failure to act on our advice or a failure to provide us with relevant information.

-We will observe and act in accordance with the bye-laws, regulations and ethical guidelines of the Association of International Accountants and will accept instructions to act for you on this basis.
-In particular you give us the authority to correct errors made by HMRC where we become aware of them.
+- We will observe and act in accordance with the bye-laws, regulations and ethical guidelines of the Association of International Accountants (AIA worldwide) and will accept instructions to act for you on this basis.
+In particular, you give us the authority to correct errors made by HMRC where we become aware of them.
 We will therefore comply with the general anti-abuse rule and the targeted anti-avoidance rule.
 We will not be liable for any loss, damage or cost arising from our compliance with statutory or regulatory obligations.
 You can see copies of these requirements at our offices.
-The requirements are also available on-line at www.aiaworldwide.com.

 We will endeavour to record all advice on important matters in writing.
 Advice given orally is not intended to be relied upon unless confirmed in writing.
 Therefore, if we provide oral advice (for example during the course of a meeting or a telephone conversation) and you wish to be able to rely on that advice, you must ask for the advice to be confirmed by us in writing.

-Whilst certain documents may legally belong to you we may destroy correspondence and other papers that we store, electronically or otherwise, which are more than 7 years old.
-You must tell us if you require the return of any specific document or their retention for a longer period.
+- Whilst certain documents may legally belong to you we may destroy correspondence and other papers that we store, electronically or otherwise, which are more than 7 years old.
+You must tell us if you require the return or retention of any specific documents for a longer period.
 You should retain documents that are sent to you by us as set out in the privacy notice, which should be read alongside these terms and conditions.